ultraleap/TouchFree-Tooling-Examples/Examples-Web/README.md

 ## Setup

-1. Clone the repo and open the project located in the folder `Touchfree Tooling Examples`.
-2. Ensure that the [Touchfree](https://github.com/ultraleap/TouchFree) Service is running.
+1. Ensure that the [Touchfree](https://github.com/ultraleap/TouchFree) Service is running.
+2. Clone the repo and find the example you want to try
+3. Open the include html file in your browser

+These examples are best viewed fullscreen.

-## Progress Buttons
+## Progress Button Animations
 ![Animated Buttons Showing Progress To Click](Media/ProgressButtonsExample.gif)

-This example shows a button style that provides visua feedback from the UI showing when and where the user is going to click, in a visually appealing but general purpose style.
+This example shows a button style that provides visual feedback showing when and where the user is going to interact with the UI.
+This is achieved through animation applied to the button that reacts to the `ProgressToClick` value provided by TouchFree.
+The result is a UI that feels connected to the movement of your hand.